ai-2070/memex/API.md

 // get direct or transitive dependents getDependents(state, itemId, transitive?) -> MemoryItem[]

-// retract an item and all its transitive dependents cascadeRetract(state, itemId, author, reason?)
+// retract an item and all its transitive dependents.
+// Retraction uses DFS post-order so shared descendants are retracted
+// before their parents (valid topological order for DAGs, cycle-safe). cascadeRetract(state, itemId, author, reason?)
   -> { state, events, retracted: string[] }
 ```